Spain election fails to soothe nervous debt markets

 The difference between Spanish and German bond yields rose to 472 basis points in early trade, up by around 28 bps from settlement on Friday and yields on its 10-year paper rose in line with troubled Italy.

-Spain is the fifth euro zone member to have kicked out its government over its handling of the crisis, after Italy, Greece, Portugal and Ireland, though individual efforts by new governments have done little buoy market sentiment.

-Italy's new technocrat government is working on austerity measures to balance the budget by 2013, while Ireland last week proposed a 2-percentage-point hike in value-added tax and is reportedly looking at cutting welfare to tame spending.

-"It's a little bit late in the day to be looking to austerity and certainly nothing we have seen from the Irish government has turned around sentiment significantly in the interim," Harvinder Sian, an interest rate strategist at RBS, said.
+"It's a little bit late in the day to be looking to austerity and certainly nothing we have seen from the Irish government has turned around sentiment significantly in the interim," interest rate strategist at RBS Harvinder Sian said.

 The widening spread on Monday was largely due to the absence of the European Central Bank in the market, he said, which has been buying Spanish and Italian bonds since August to offset wider selling on concerns they would need aid.

-"The suspicion is, without the ECB being involved these spreads will be materially wider, and ultimately, if the ECB does become a little bit less aggressive in its buying action, the EFSF (EU rescue fund) beckons for both," Sian said.
+"The suspicion is, without the ECB being involved these spreads will be materially wider, and ultimately, if the ECB does become a little bit less aggressive in its buying action, the (EU rescue fund) the EFSF beckons for both," Sian said.

-Austerity measures and economic reforms by the Spanish Socialists, which ultimately cost them the election, have kept markets from pushing Spain to the limit of sustainable financing costs but deeper cuts are needed.
+Austerity measures and economic reforms by the Spanish Socialists, which ultimately cost them the election, has kept markets from pushing Spain to the limit of sustainable financing costs but deeper cuts are needed.

-For the new government to meet the public deficit target of 4.4 percent of gross domestic product by end-2012, it will have to slice around 30 billion euros (26 billion pounds) from the budget, punishing for an economy expected to sink in to recession by early next year.
+For the new government to meet the public deficit target of 4.4 percent of gross domestic product by end-2012 it will have to slice around 30 billion euros ($40.6 billion) from the budget, punishing for an economy expected to sink in to recession by early next year.

 With one in five Spaniards out of work, the banks choking off new loans to meet tough capital requirements and the construction sector still in the doldrums, the PP will have to work hard to convince investors it can turn the economy around.